 Reverend Barksdale is active within the ACPE organization.
 She has served as a member of the Southwest Regional Racial Ethnic Multicultural Committee; the Accreditation Committee, Chair ACPE Southwest Region and currently serves as a member of the Certification committee.
 On August 1, 1994, she retired from the United States Air Force with twenty-three years of honorable service.

 Dr. Ralph E. Barksdale is a native of Chatham, Virginia.
-He is a member of the Kingdom Council of Interdependent Christian Churches and Ministries.
+He is an Overseer in the Kingdom Council of Interdependent Christian Churches and Ministries.
 He also is the Founder and President of R.C.
 Freedom Ministries, Inc. a non-profit educational resource center.

 He holds a Ph.D. in Pastoral Psychology and MA degrees in Counseling, Human Resources, and Healthcare Administration from Webster University.
 Dr. Barksdale is Chief Protestant Chaplain for Chrysalis Ministries, formerly known as Bexar County Detention Ministries.
 In this capacity, he coordinates and manages ministries in ten detention facilities.
 He ministers to over 4,000 adults and 500 juvenile offenders per year.
 Dr. Barksdale is also one of the advisors to the Bexar County Sheriff’s Department.

 Dr. Barksdale is a current member of the National Association of Correctional Chaplains, the American Chaplain Association, and the San Antonio Urban League.
 He has the firm belief that the Church has the solution to society's problems and it is only when the Church goes out into the society that we can reach our full potential as Christians.

 Dr. Barksdale is a former Warden and Deputy Warden of Corrections, Counselor, and Probation/Parole Officer.
 He speaks often at retreats and workshops on issues with a focus on Youth, Singles, and Men.